Covering a set of line segments with a few squares: Problem 1: The Decision Problem

-\begin{definition} Define $L$, $B$, $T$ and $R$ to be the square that touches the left, bottom, top and right sides of the bounding box respectively.
-See Figure~\ref{fig:14_one_per_side}. \end{definition}
+For the remainder of this section, we focus on solving the second case.
+Define $L$, $B$, $T$, and $R$ to be the square that touches the left, bottom, top and right side of the bounding box of $S$, respectively.
+See Figure~\ref{fig:14_one_per_side}.
 Without loss of generality, suppose that $T$ is to the left of $B$.
 This implies that the left to right order of the squares is $L$, $T$, $B$, $R$.
-Suppose for now there were a way to compute the initial placement of $L$.
-Then we can deduce the position of $T$ in the following way.
+Suppose for now there was a way to compute the initial placement of $L$.
+Then we can deduce the position of $T$ as follows.

 \begin{lemma} Given the position of $L$, if three additional squares can be placed to cover the remaining subsegments, then it can be done with $T$ in the top-left corner of the bounding box of the remaining subsegments. \end{lemma}